reallygooday/BertelsmannScholarship/README.md

 Cohort begins Nov‍emb‍er 2‍0th, 2‍01‍9 (the initial 3.5-month foundational course in Cloud track)

-Introduction to Cloud DevOps:
+The Initial Challenge Course "Introduction to Cloud DevOps":

    - Learning cloud computing fundamentals and the basics of the command line interface of a Linux server;
-   - Geting hands-on experience deploying infrastructure using code, and an introduction to version control with Git & GitHub;
+   - Getting hands-on experience deploying infrastructure using code, and an introduction to version control with Git & GitHub;
    - Exploring tools and services offered by Amazon Web Services through interactive hands-on exercises.

+The Part 2 "Cloud DevOps":

+---- Learning to operationalize infrastructure at scale and deliver applications and services at high velocity;
+---- Learning to design and deploy infrastructure as code, build and monitor CI/CD pipelines for different deployment strategies, and deploy scaleable microservices using Kubernetes.